tjstevens/cv/README.md

 **Principal Solution Engineer, Salesforce**
 *June 2012 – May 2014; May 2017 – May 2020*
-- Provided technical leadership and solution engineering for regional clients including Proctor & Gamble and later Automotive industry accounts including BMW and Volkswagen, delivering tailored Salesforce solutions that drove customer experience and company performance.
+- Provided technical leadership and solution engineering for regional clients including Procter & Gamble and later for automotive industry accounts including BMW and Volkswagen, delivering tailored Salesforce solutions that drove customer experience and company performance.
-- Led the visioning and design of innovative applications using Salesforce platform, enhancing client operations and customer interactions.
+- Led the visioning and design of innovative applications using the Salesforce platform, enhancing client operations and customer interactions.
 - Collaborated closely with cross-functional teams to ensure seamless integration of Salesforce technologies with client systems.

 **IM Project Leader & Salesforce Architect, GE Energy**